Diablo III: Critical reception

 Gaming Blend supported the game's fanbase (referring to the user ratings on Metacritic and Amazon) and rejected counter-criticisms of the community.
 It claims that the gaming industry at large is far too defensive of production companies' actions, to the point of accepting backward steps in game availability.
 William Usher, the article's author said, "Journalists should have been acknowledging consumer distaste rather than fueling it with pro-corporate pandering."
 While Gaming Blend disliked the always-online DRM, it did give the game a positive review.
 It stated the game includes interesting opportunities for experimentation and has great appeal for replaying over and over.
 The review concluded the game is "smooth and entertaining".
 A GameArena critic questioned how Blizzard managed to "fail so spectacularly at creating reliable networking for Diablo 3" before going on to point out the lack of competitive multiplayer.

 Many users criticized the art direction as it was considered too bright and colourful in contrast to the darker atmosphere of the previous releases.
 This led to petitions demanding Blizzard to change the design.
 The lead producer Keith Lee responded to these criticisms and explaining the design choices by stating that "We feel that color actually helps to create a lot of highlights in the game so that there is contrast."
 He also highlighted that unlike the previous games, the players explore outdoors.
 An easter egg called "Whimsyshire" (a.k.a.
 Pony Level), featuring cartoon-like graphics, was included as a joke aimed at those who disapproved the game's design.

 The Black Soulstone footage won the 'Outstanding Visual Effects in an Animated Commercial or Video Game Trailer' award from the Visual Effects Society.
 The Switch version was nominated for the Freedom Tower Award for Best Remake at the New York Game Awards 2019.

-The 2012 PC release of Diablo III received nominations for "Role-Playing/Massively Multiplayer Game of the Year", "Outstanding Achievement in Online Gameplay", "Outstanding Achievement in Original Music Composition" and "Outstanding Achievement in Sound Design" at the 16th Annual D.I.C.E.
-Awards.
+During the 16th Annual D.I.C.E.
+Awards, the 2012 PC release of Diablo III received nominations for "Role-Playing/Massively Multiplayer Game of the Year", and outstanding achievement in "Online Gameplay", "Original Music Composition", and "Sound Design".
 A year later at the 17th Annual D.I.C.E.
-Awards, the 2013 console version of Diablo III won the award for "Role-Playing/Massively Multiplayer Game of the Year", along with a nomination for "Online Game of the Year".
+Awards, the 2013 console version of Diablo III won the award outright for "Role-Playing/Massively Multiplayer Game of the Year", along with a nomination for "Online Game of the Year".